 One of the primary reasons for the increase in illegal distilling was the demand for alcoholic beverages.
 Despite the ban, people still craved alcohol and were willing to go to great lengths to obtain it.
 This created a lucrative market for those willing to break the law.
 Individuals and organized crime syndicates saw an opportunity to profit from this demand, leading to the establishment of speakeasies, hidden bars, and secret distilleries.

 Prohibition also gave rise to a subculture of bootleggers, who were individuals involved in the illegal production and distribution of alcohol.
-These bootleggers often operated in secrecy, using hidden stills to distill such as and moonshine.
+These bootleggers often operated in secrecy, using hidden stills to distill spirits such as whiskey and moonshine.
 They would then distribute their products through various means, including underground networks and speakeasies.
 The production and consumption of these illegally distilled spirits became a symbol of rebellion and defiance against the government's attempts to regulate personal choices.

 My great-grandfather, who was a brewer during the Prohibition era, often shared stories about the challenges he faced and the ingenious methods employed to continue his craft.
-He recounted how he had to hide his equipment in a secret underground cellar, accessible only through a hidden door behind a bookshelf.
-He would carefully craft his in small batches, always mindful of keeping a low profile to avoid detection by law enforcement.
+He recounted how he had to hide his brewing equipment in a secret underground cellar, accessible only through a hidden door behind a bookshelf.
+He would carefully craft his beer in small batches, always mindful of keeping a low profile to avoid detection by law enforcement.

 The illegal distilling industry thrived during Prohibition, despite the efforts of the government to enforce the ban.
 Law enforcement agencies struggled to effectively enforce the ban due to the sheer magnitude of the illegal alcohol trade.
 Many officials were corrupt and would turn a blind eye or even actively participate in the illegal activities.